mshingle1/MA303-Laplace-Calculator/README.md

 | **\|F(jω)\| — Frequency Response** | Magnitude (solid) and phase in degrees (dashed) on twin axes |
 | **\|F(σ+jω)\| — s-Plane Surface** | 3D surface of \|F(s)\| over the complex plane |

-The region of convergence is shown as a caption below the figure when available.

 ### Inverse Transform